-Manuscript submissions are closed at this time
+Manuscript submissions are now OPEN.

 Contributors are expected to submit their work in the structure and style of urbane, academic-quality English.
 The contributors' style of expression must serve to articulate the complex ideas and concepts being brandished, conveying explicit, coherent, unambiguous meaning to scholarly readers.
 Moreover, manuscripts must have a formal tenor and quality, employing the third-person rather than first-person standpoint (when feasible) while placing emphasis on the research problem being analysed and not on unsubstantiated subjective impressions regarding the issue.